 How to apply for a City of Watertown Transit Reduced Fare Identification Card

 Senior citizens and people with disabilities who don't have a Medicare card may obtain a reduced fare ID card as follows:

-Ask your bus driver, a limited number of application forms and/or self-addressed request cards are available on each bus for immediate distribution upon request.
-You can also visit the City of Watertown Transit Facility located at 524 Newell Street or download the application.
+Ask your bus driver, a limited number of application forms are available on each bus for immediate distribution upon request.
+You can also visit the City of Watertown Transit Facility located at 544 Newell Street or download the application.
 Once you have completed your application simply return the completed form, in person, to the City of Watertown Transitís office located at: